New York Slave Revolt of 1712: Events

-By the early 18th century, New York City had one of the largest enslaved populations of any of the settlements in the Thirteen Colonies.
-Slavery in the city differed from some of the other colonies because there were no plantations producing cash crops.
-Slaves worked as domestic servants, artisans, dock workers, and various skilled laborers.

-Enslaved Africans lived near each other, making communication easy.
-They also often worked among free black people, a situation that did not exist on most Southern plantations.
+By the early 18th century, New York had one of the largest slave populations of any of the settlements in the Thirteen Colonies.
+In contrast to the southern states where slaves were primarily agricultural laborers, enslaved people in New York worked in a variety of jobs including as domestic servants, artisans, dock workers, and in various skilled trades.
+Slaves in New York also lived near each other, making communication easy.
+Furthermore, they often worked among free black people, a situation that did not exist on most Southern plantations.
 Slaves in the city could communicate and plan a conspiracy more easily than among those on plantations.

-After the seizure of New Netherland in 1667 and its incorporation into the Province of New York, the rights of the Free Negro social group were gradually eroded.
+After the seizure of the Dutch colony of New Netherland by the English in 1667 and its incorporation into the Province of New York, the rights of the Free Negro social group were gradually eroded.
 In 1702, the first of the New York slave codes were passed, which further limited the rights enjoyed by the African community in New York; many of these legal rights, such as the right to own land and marry, were granted during the Dutch colonial period.
 On December 13, 1711, the New York City Common Council established the city's first slave market near Wall Street for the sale and rental of enslaved Africans and Native Americans.

 By the early 1700s, about 20 percent of the population were enslaved black people.
 The colonial government in New York restricted this group through several measures: requiring slaves to carry a pass if traveling more than a mile (1.6 km) from home; discouraging marriage among them; prohibiting gatherings in groups of more than three persons; and requiring them to sit in separate galleries at church services.

 A group of more than twenty black slaves, the majority of whom were believed to be Coromantee or Akan, gathered on the night of April 6, 1712, and set fire to a building on Maiden Lane near Broadway.
 While the white colonists tried to put out the fire, the enslaved blacks, armed with guns, hatchets, and swords, attacked the whites and then ran off.
 8 whites were killed and 7 wounded.
 All of the runaway slaves were captured almost immediately and returned to their owners.